 I remember where I was when I heard the news that Elvis died.
-On August 16, 1977, I was in Washington, D.C. on vacation with my parents.
+On August 16, 1977, I was in Washington, D.C. on vacation with my parents and sister.
 We were watching TV in our hotel room while getting dressed for our day of sightseeing when the news was announced.
 Although they would not have said so, I suspected my parents were secretly relieved that the world was rid of a corrupting influence.
 As for me, I was only vaguely aware of Elvis from commercials pitching his records, and from the fact that he and my father had the same birthday.
 I was much more concerned that we have time to visit the National Air and Space Museum, which had just opened the previous summer, and which was to be—for me, at least—the highlight of this trip.
 The promise of getting to see a real spaceship, real moon rocks, and so on was, for this ten-year-old kid, incredibly exciting.

 The museum was everything I had hoped it would be—and more.
 The last attraction we saw was, naturally, the gift shop, and I tried to get my parents to buy me as many of those amazing goodies as possible.
 One particular item near the checkout caught my attention: freeze-dried ice cream (“like the astronauts eat!”).
 At that time, Astronaut Ice Cream was not available just anywhere, and this curious novelty was too good for my mom, a confirmed ice cream junkie, to pass up.
 We bought a packet and marveled at how this warm, dry stuff nevertheless tasted exactly like ice cream.
 I had previously thought that the coolest thing about astronauts was that they got to go into space.

 My experience with freeze-dried foods had, to that point, been limited to a jar of instant coffee that we kept in our cupboard for when my grandparents visited.
 That was the only time anyone in the house ever drank coffee (another corrupting influence, natch), and I think that one small jar must have lasted well over a decade.
-In later years I would come to believe that instant coffee (freeze-dried or otherwise) was an abomination, but then, as a ten-year-old I still thought digital watches were a pretty neat idea too.
+In later years I would come to believe that instant coffee (freeze-dried or otherwise) was an abomination, but then, as a ten-year-old, I still thought digital watches were a pretty neat idea too.